cuhsat/pssst/src/cli/README.md

 CLI
 ===
-If the user profile file `~/.pssst` exists, its contents will be used for username and password by the `-` user alias.
+If the user profile file `~/.pssst` exists, its contents will be used for username and password by the `-` alias.

 Usage
 -----